drylb/drylb/README.md

 - 👋 Hi, I’m @drylb
 - 👀 I’m Software Developmer with focus on Frontend.
-- 📫 How to reach me: drylb924@gmail.com
+- 📫 How to reach me: sergijenko.v@inbox.lv

 <!---
 drylb/drylb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.